cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    R/^/P1H !
 R5/20000101T00/P1D    # Any valid recurrence may be used to
                                    # determine exclusions.
 This example
-                                   # translates to: Repeat every hour from
+                                   # means: Repeat every hour from
                                    # the initial cycle point, but exclude
-                                   # 00:00 for 5 days from the 1st January
+                                   # 00:00 for 5 days from 1 January 2000.
-                                   # 2000.

-You can combine exclusion sequences and single point exclusions within a comma separated list enclosed in parentheses:
+You can combine exclusion sequences and single point exclusions like this:

 .. code-block:: sub